dsgriffin/opensea-sales-twitter-bot/README.md

 A (very quickly put together) bot that monitors Opensea sales for a given collection & then posts them to Twitter.

+## Donations

+If you find this script useful for your projects, any ETH/Token donations to the following are welcome 🙏

+ETH Address: 0xDCA88f66CEc8972D23DE7d5e69c40E087C92132f

 ## Requirements

 - [Twitter Developer Account](https://developer.twitter.com/en/apply-for-access)